Friday, April 19, 2013

 Facts

 Before becoming an actor, Jimmy worked as both a clapper boy at Gainsborough Studios, and as playwright John Osborne's personal driver.
-Jimmy's father Teddy was a jockey; he won the Epsom Oaks riding Pogrom in 1922, and came second in the 1923 Epsom Derby.
+Jimmy's father Teddy was a jockey; he won the Epsom Oaks riding Pogrom in 1922 and the 1,000 Guineas in 1923 riding Tranquil, and came second in the 1923 Epsom Derby riding Pharos.
 Jimmy was awarded the Distinguished Flying Medal as an air gunner with No. 10 Squadron during World War Two.
 The medal was one of several stolen by thieves from the Yorkshire Air Museum in 2014.

 Michael Guest (Mongol bandit)